shallox/fib_email/README.md

 * sqlalchemy

-Right now it will only dump all emails in an inbox into an sqlite3 DB.
+Right now it will only dump all emails in an mailbox into an sqlite3 DB.